hamk-uas/HAMK_Smart_City/README.md

 This is repository includes Python3 scripts for smart Building Automation system development during Smart City project.
 The Smart City project of Häme University of Applied Sciences focuses on promoting low-carbon developments through implementation of Artificial Intelligence.
 To learn more about the project, read [popular](https://blog.hamk.fi/hamk-smart/koneoppiminen-alykkaissa-rakennuksissa/) and [technical](https://blog.hamk.fi/hamk-smart/alykaupunki-hanke-edistaa-tekoalyn-tuotteistamista-rakennuksissa/) blog posts from HAMK Smart blog (in Finnish).
 The content of this repository is focused on forecasting district heating energy consumption and optimization of HVAC system controls.

-The branch 'main' includes scripts which include everything from data preprocessing to Particle Swarm Optimization of HVAC controls.
+The current branch 'main' includes scripts which include everything from data preprocessing to Particle Swarm Optimization of HVAC controls.

+The branch ['scenario-testing'](https://github.com/hamk-uas/HAMK_Smart_City/tree/scenario-testing) includes data and scripts for scenario testing modeling.

 Package dependencies are listed in requirements.txt, and suitable .gitignore file is included in the repository.

 ### Installation
 Install required python libraries by using requirements.txt